 It’s very common for those with hearing loss to also experience tinnitus.
 To prevent this, it’s important to protect your hearing against harmful noise.
 Avoid loud environments or use hearing protection, like earplugs or noise-cancelling headphones.

 While there is currently no cure for tinnitus, hearing aids can offer treatment in the form of tinnitus control features.
 Tinnitus relief can be found in a wide range of Miracle-Ear solutions and hearing aid styles – even in our most discreet options.
-As an added convenience, you can also use our free MEcontrol app to remotely and discreetly control your tinnitus program.

 If you experience tinnitus, don’t hesitate to speak with your doctor or hearing instrument specialist about how you can best manage the symptoms.